 Genre: Rock and Roll, often sub-categorized as alt.Country or Folk Rock

 RIYL: Springsteen, The Hold Steady, The Replacements, Whiskeytown, David Ruffin, Wilco, Old 97's, Dr. Dog, Otis Redding

 Dave Bielanko - Guitars and Vocals.
 Dave is the founding and lone permanent member of Marah.
 On his best days he is a force of nature.
-On his worst, a supremely talented songwriter who can't quite get out of his own way.
-He doesn't know me from Adam, really, but I'll stand up for the guy until the end of time.
+On his worst, a supremely talented songwriter who can’t quite get out of his own way.
+He doesn’t know me from a dude on the street, but I’ll stand up for the guy until the end of time.

 Past and Current Members:

 Danny Metz (Founding Member)

 - 1998: Let’s Cut The Crap & Hook Up Later on Tonight (Black Dog - 1998 / Phidelity - released in 2004)

 - 2002: Float Away With the Friday Night Gods (E-Squared/Artemis)